 Iowa students selected for prestigious United States Senate Youth Program

-Two Iowa students were selected from across the state to participate in the 54th annual United States Senate Youth Program to be held March 5-12 in Washington, D.C.
+Two Iowa students have been selected to participate in the 56th annual United States Senate Youth Program to be held March 3-10 in Washington, D.C.

-Timothy Foley of Clive and Beau Ragland of Marshalltown were selected to be members of the 104-student delegation participating in Washington Week.
+Robert Nishimwe of Des Moines and Sibani Sri Ram of Dubuque were selected to be members of the 104-student delegation participating in Washington Week.

 Each year, the program brings more than 100 of the most outstanding high school students – two from each state, the District of Columbia and the Department of Defense Education Activity – to Washington, D.C.
 The goals of the program include deepening the understanding of America’s political process and strengthening the students’ resolve to pursue careers in public service.

 In addition to outstanding leadership abilities and a strong commitment to volunteer work, the student delegates rank academically in the top 1 percent of their states among high school juniors and seniors.